khemarato/patanjali-yoga-sutra/index.markdown

 layout: default
 title: The Yoga Sūtra
 nav_order: 1
-description: "A new translation of the classic of Sanskrit literature."
+description: "A new translation of the Sanskrit classic."
 permalink: /
 ---